ysperetz/recruiting-exercises/inventory-allocator/README.md

     }
 ]`

 You can assume that the list of warehouses is pre-sorted based on cost.
-The first warehouse will be more expensive to ship from than the second warehouse.
+The first warehouse will be less expensive to ship from than the second warehouse.

 You can use any language of your choice to write the solution (internally we use Typescript/Javascript, Python, and some Java).
 Please write unit tests with your code, a few are mentioned below, but these are not comprehensive.
 Fork the repository and put your solution inside of the src directory and include a way to run your tests!